PB✓

 Graphic Designer certification FAQs

-How much does the Graphic Designer certification cost in Nigeria?+
+How much does the Graphic Designer certification cost?+

-The PBridge Certified Graphic Designer certification costs ₦25,000 for the exam-only path and ₦45,000 for the full path which includes the capstone project review.
-Both prices are in Nigerian Naira with no FX risk.
-Payment via Flutterwave (card or bank transfer).
+The PBridge Certified Graphic Designer certification costs $99 for the exam-only path and $149 for the full path which includes the capstone project review.
+Both prices are in US Dollars.
+Payment via secure international checkout (Visa, Mastercard, Amex).

-Is the PBridge Certified Graphic Designer certification recognized in Nigeria?+
+Is the PBridge Certified Graphic Designer certification recognized internationally?+

 Yes.
 PBridge Certified certifications are issued with verifiable digital credentials including a unique cert ID, QR code, and hash signature.
-Hiring managers in Lagos, Abuja, Port Harcourt, and remote-first companies can verify any cert at https://www.pbridgeco.com/verify/{cert-id}.
-Built specifically for the Nigerian and African job market.
+Hiring managers anywhere in the world can verify any cert at https://www.pbridgeco.com/verify/{cert-id}.

 How long does it take to complete the Graphic Designer certification?+

-What makes PBridge Certified the right fit for Nigerian learners and employers?+
+What makes PBridge Certified the right fit for learners and employers globally?+

-PBridge Certified is built specifically for the Nigerian market — Naira pricing with no FX surprises, capstone scenarios drawn from real Nigerian businesses (think Bumpa, Paystack, Flutterwave-style cases), recognition by Nigerian hiring managers, and direct integration with the PBridge job board so certified holders get featured in front of employers actively hiring.
+PBridge Certified is built for the global market — USD pricing, capstone scenarios drawn from real-world business cases, international hiring manager recognition, and direct integration with the PBridge job board so certified holders get featured in front of employers actively hiring.

 Can I get a job after the Graphic Designer certification?+

-PBridge Certified cert holders get priority access to the PBridge job board where Nigerian and remote employers post graphic designer roles.
+PBridge Certified cert holders get priority access to the PBridge job board where global and remote employers post graphic designer roles.
 Pair the certification with the capstone project as a portfolio piece — most certified holders see callbacks within 30 days.
-Salary range: ₦180,000 – ₦300,000 (mid-level in Lagos).